Overview – Liwonde NP

 Scenery

 Liwonde is a very scenic park, with the Shire River its focal point.
-Big, lush swampy areas with borassus palms fringe the waterways and give that real heart-of-Africa wilderness appeal.
-Impala lilies bring bursts of color to the dry interior most of the year, and an array of wildflowers are plentiful during the rainy season.
+Big, lush swampy areas with borassus palms, fever trees and giant baobabs fringe the river to give it that real heart-of-Africa wilderness appeal.
+Impala lilies bring bursts of color to the dry interior most of the year, and an array of wildflowers is plentiful during the rainy season.

 Weather & Climate